 Amboceptors have the usual characters of the immune bodies as far as can be determined in their unisolated condition.
-They are highly specific, but, on account of their great activity, exhibit strongly the group reactions, especially when being tested against such complex antigens as cells and sera.
+They are highly specific, but, on account of their great activity, exhibit strongly the group reactions for related antigens, especially when being tested against such complex antigens as cells and sera.

-Gay and Moreschi found that the precipitates formed by the action of a specific immune serum upon the antigen, are able to unite with complement, so that evidently the precipitate in the precipitin reaction contains the amboceptor.
-As it has also been shown (see p.
-146) that the precipitate contains the precipitin, the inference is natural that the precipitin and the cytolytic amboceptor are one and the same immune body.
+Gay and Moreschi found that the precipitates formed by the action of a specific immune serum upon the antigen, are able to unite with complement, so that evidently the precipitate in the precipitin reaction contains the amboceptor.5 As it has also been shown (see p.
+111) that the precipitate contains the precipitin, the inference is natural that the precipitin and the cytolytic amboceptor are one and the same immune body.
 As union of amboceptor and complement, or complement fixation (see p.
-167), is a more delicate reaction than that of precipitation, the fact that a serum may show the former reaction and not the latter is no evidence that the two reactions depend on different antibodies.
+194), is a more delicate reaction than that of precipitation, the fact that a serum may show the former reaction and not the latter is no evidence that the two reactions depend on different antibodies.
 As Zinsser has stated, the visible precipitation is a secondary phenomenon, dependent upon the existence of suitable conditions which favor flocculation; the essential, primary phenomenon is the union of antigen and antibody which may be demonstrable by the complement fixation reaction even when no visible precipitation is present.

-The stability of the amboceptors is very considerable; e.g., serum prepared in 1895 by Pfeiffer against cholera vibrios was found to have lost almost none of its activity after eight years in an ice-box (Friedberger).
-Heating twenty hours at 60° scarcely injures them, but 70° for one hour destroys them almost completely, and heating the serum to 100° destroys all the immune bodies.
-They are quite resistant to putrefaction, and, like the antitoxins, do not dialyze.
-Strong salt solutions will prevent the union of complement and amboceptor in vitro, and probably to greater or less degree in the animal body, but the union of antigen and amboceptor is not prevented by salt.
-Alkalies may prevent the union of amboceptor with the cells, or extract it from the cell to which it has united; and they may also inhibit the union of amboceptor and complement.
-Amboceptors are not inactivated by shaking, as is complement, but they are destroyed alike by ultraviolet rays, and both resist x-rays.
+In fact, the maximum fixation of complement occurs when the particles of precipitate are still so small that they do not cause turbidity in the reacting mixture.6 berger).
+Heating twenty hours at 60° scarcely injures them, but 70° for one hour destroys them almost completely, and heating the unmodified serum to 100° destroys all the immune bodies.
+Heat lability apparently depends on coagulation of the serum proteins, for addition of weak alkalies or other agents that prevent coagulation greatly decreases the amount of antibody destruction by heat up to 90°.7 They are quite resistant to putrefaction, and, like the antitoxins, do not dialyze.
+Strong salt solutions will prevent the union of complement and amboceptor in vitro, and probably to greater or less degree in the animal body, but the union of antigen and amboceptor is not prevented by salt.8 Alkalies may prevent the union of amboceptor with the cells, or extract it from the cell to which it has united; and they may also inhibit the union of amboceptor and complement.
+Amboceptors are not inactivated by shaking, as is complement, but they are destroyed alike by ultraviolet rays, and both resist x-rays.9